 President Donald Trump has spent plenty of days since becoming the 45th President of the United States on Jan.
 20, 2017, at his Trump National Golf Club in Bedminster, N.J.
 He scheduled a 17-day vacation in August 2017 at that 36-hole facility which hosted the U.S. Women's Open the prior month, staying up there while scheduled White House renovations were completed.
+He continues to spend extended time at the club in each August of his term, and he spends other summer weekends there.

 However, it's kind of an awkward place to live.
 It is a country club after all.
 It has members.
 It has golfers constantly on the grounds.
 It's not really like living in a house so much as an upscale condominium complex with one person.
 So, when Trump became President and needed to figure out a way to live comfortably at a place reasonably close to his New York City Trump Tower penthouse, he figured he should shack up at Trump National in New Jersey.